rwaldron/johnny-five/docs/potentiometer.md

     pot: potentiometer
   });

-  // "read" get the current reading from the potentiometer potentiometer.on("read", function() {
+  // "data" get the current reading from the potentiometer potentiometer.on("data", function() {
     console.log( this.value, this.raw );
   });
 });